About the Census

 All responses to the census are confidential.
 Citizenship is not asked on the census form.

 New this year, the Census includes an online application making it even easier for you to be counted.
-Visit www.census.gov for more details on the Census and information on Austin and Travis County efforts to get everyone counted.
+Visit https://atxcensus2020.com/ for more details on the Census and information on Austin and Travis County efforts to get everyone counted.

 Be counted, Pflugerville!